EPprivate/private_repo/v2/README_V2.md

 # Tutorial: Locate, analyze, and resolve errors

-Writing code is an intricate and thought-consuming process, and making errors is a part of it.
+Writing code is an intricate and thought-consuming process, and errors are a part of it.
 It is almost inevitable that at some point a mistake will be made.
 Lucky for us, IntelliJ IDEA analyzes our code, inspecting both [programming](https://www.jetbrains.com/help/idea/code-inspection.html) and [natural](https://www.jetbrains.com/help/idea/proofreading.html) languages.
 The system highlights detected problems, making proofreading easier.

 The whole process of fixing errors can be divided into the following steps: